arangodb/docs/3.10/indexing-which-index.md

   but they can be used for projections.
 The additional attributes in `storedValues` are also not checked for uniqueness in unique indexes.

+  Also since ArangoDB 3.10, persistent indexes can optionally have an in-memory hash cache in front of them.
+The hash cache can be used to speed up index lookups for queries that cover all index attributes using equality lookups (`==`).
+The hash cache cannot be used for range scans, partial lookups or sorting.
+By default, persistent indexes will not have an in-memory cache, so it must be explicitly enabled using the `cacheEnabled` flag when creating an index.

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.